mganopolsky/r_final_harvard_data_science_project/README.md

 This is Part I of the Capstone Project for the Harvard Data Science Certificate - HarvardX: PH125.9x This project was completed by Marina Ganopolsky.

-The purpose of the project was the build a recommendation system for movie ratings, test said system on a variety of predictive models, and then validate the data using RMSE and a validation data partition.
-The assignment expects the RMSE of the predicted ratings to be below .9 and ideally, less then .8649.
+**The purpose** of the project was the build a **recommendation system for movie ratings**, test said system on a variety of predictive models, and then **validate the data using RMSE** and a validation data partition.

+**The assignment expects the RMSE of the predicted ratings to be below .9 and ideally, less then .8649.**

 The description of the project, as assigned, follows below:
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>